FNNDSC/oxidicom/README.md

 As a hacky workaround for this shortcoming, `oxidicom` will push dummy files into _CUBE_ as PACSFiles under the space `SERVICES/PACS/org.fnndsc.oxidicom`.
 See [CUSTOM_SPEC.md](./CUSTOM_SPEC.md).

+## PACS Address Configuration

+The environment variable `CHRIS_PACS_ADDRESS` should be a comma-separated list of `key=value` pairs.
+Blanks will be ignored (which implies that trailing comma is OK).

+The PACS server address for a client AE title is used to lookup the `NumberOfSeriesRelatedInstances`.
+For example, suppose `CHRIS_PACS_ADDRESS=BCH=1.2.3.4:4242`.
+When we receive DICOMs from `BCH`, `oxidicom` will do a C-FIND to `1.2.3.4:4242`, asking them what is the `NumberOfSeriesRelatedInstances` for the received DICOMs.
+When we receive DICOMs from `MGH`, the PACS address is unknown, so `oxidicom` will set `NumberOfSeriesRelatedInstances=unknown`.

 ## Development